 UNIVERSITY OF SOUTHAMPTON

-Dr Simon Crabb is an Associate Professor in Medical Oncology at the University of Southampton with a clinical practice specialising in genitourinary cancers at University Hospital Southampton.
-His research interests are focussed on the development of novel therapeutic strategies for bladder and prostate cancers.
-Dr Crabb is the Associate Clinical Director of the Southampton Clinical Trials Unit, Deputy Director of the Southampton Experimental Cancer Medicine Centre and a lead for early phase clinical trials in Southampton.
-He is chair of the Genomics England Clinical Interpretation Partnership for bladder cancer, and a member of the NCRI Bladder and Renal Group, the NCRI Prostate Group and the Experimental Medicine Expert Review Panel for Cancer Research UK.
-Dr Crabb is an active contributor to the UK academic trials portfolio in urological malignancies, including as Chief Investigator on the SPIRE, GUSTO and ProCAID trials, and lead for the rucaparib arm of the ATLANTIS trial.
+Simon Crabb is a Professor of Experimental Cancer Therapeutics at the University of Southampton and an honorary consultant medical oncologist for genitourinary cancers at University Hospital Southampton.
+His research interests are focused on the development of novel therapeutic strategies for bladder and prostate cancers.
+Prof Crabb is the Associate Clinical Director of Southampton Clinical Trials Unit, Deputy Director of the Southampton Experimental Cancer Medicine Centre and a lead for early phase clinical trials in Southampton.
+He is chair of the Genomics England Clinical Interpretation Partnership for bladder cancer, and a past member of the NCRI Bladder and Renal Group, the NCRI Prostate Group and the Experimental Medicine Expert Review Panel for Cancer Research UK.

 Deborah Enting is a Consultant Medical Oncologist at Guy’s and St Thomas’ NHS Foundation Trust and specialises in urological malignancies and has a particular interest in bladder cancer.
 She completed her undergraduate training at The University of Groningen in The Netherlands before moving to the UK for specialist training in Oncology at Guy’s Hospital.
 As an academic trainee she completed a PhD with Prof Adrian Hayday at King’s College London in tumour immune surveillance.
-She is a principle investigator on various bladder cancer clinical trials and has been instrumental in the set up of the King’s Health Partners Bladder Cancer Biobank.
+She is a principal investigator on a number bladder cancer clinical trials and has been instrumental in the setup of the King’s Health Partners Bladder Cancer Biobank.
 Her academic interest focuses on lymphoid stress-surveillance by gamma delta T cell and NK cells in the context of bladder cancer.
-Deborah will give an overview of progress and ongoing research in the field on bladder cancer immunobiology.

 UNIVERSITY OF GLASGOW